davidawad/davidawad.github.io/policy.md

 > If you're a candidate or legislator looking for assistance on technology policy issues, [feel free to contact me](mailto:{{site.links.email}}).
 I'd be happy to work with you and your staff in making decisions on technology policy.

+> I also serve as an expert witness for law firms looking for technical analysis on the issues in their specific cases.
+You can find out more on my work with law firms and hire me through the [expert institute](https://www.expertinstitute.com/expert/computer-science-expert-witness-e-691918/) or over [email](mailto:{{site.links.email}}) .

 {% include logo.html %}